patrickmichalina/onvif-rx/README.md

 This library is very early and not garaunteed to work for evey camera.
 Feel free to create a Github issue if it's not working for you.

+This library does not "discover" devices on the network - for that try [onvif-probe-rx](https://github.com/patrickmichalina/onvif-probe-rx)

+## Roadmap
+[x] - Generate API with typings and docs from WSDL's and XSD's [x] - Execute simple (parameter-less) requests
+[ ] - Execute requests with paremeters

 ## Node Installation
 This package is designed to be run in both the browser and node environments.
 ```sh